ta-data-bcn/Project-Week-3-Data-Thieves/Kick-Off.md

 * Complete your analysis and presentation.

 **Friday**
-* Presentation time at **11 AM**!
+* Presentation time at **02 PM**!
 There will be a 15-minute break during the presentations!

 ## Notebook structure
 Your paper will be a Jupyter notebook with a combination of plots and analysis.
 All the plots will need to be created in Tableau.